-Neil joined the British Communist Party in the earl -mid 1930’s and remained active and committed throughout his life.
+Neil joined the British Communist Party in the early-mid 1930’s and remained active and committed throughout his life.
 All his free time was spent doing Communist Party work.
 He also wrote many publications for the Communist Party as well as for numerous pamphlets which were distributed streets of London.
 Neil was also the editor of State Service, the magazine of the Society of Professional Civil Servants.
 By profession Neil was a Civil Servant who worked at the Land Registry.

 Scope and Content